Scoring Your Credit - How's Your Credit Score

-The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit.
-Some of the factors in deciding your FICO score include:
+A low score is a low score and that often means you can't get a decent interest rate.
+Some of the pieces in calculating your FICO score are:

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to make sure that giving you a loan isn't a risk for them.
-Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of an individual having a better credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of an individual with a superior FICO score.

-We're used to working with all tiers of credit history.
+We're used to working with all tiers of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

 How do you get a stronger score?
 Building your FICO score takes time.
-It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be hard to make a significant stride change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+Here are some ways you can improve your credit score:

-- Apply for service station cards or department store credit.
-For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to improve credit, increase your credit limits and stay on top of your payments, which will raise your credit.
-You should always avoid keeping a high balance for too long because these types of cards normally have a higher interest rate.
+- Apply for gas cards or retail credit.
+For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to repair credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
+You must always avoid keeping a large balance for more than a couple of months because these types of cards usually have a higher interest rate.

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
 But, pay them off in no more than two or three payments.

-- Stay on top of payments.
-Late payments kill your FICO score.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.
+- Keep up with payments.
+Payment history is a huge factor in your credit score.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.

-Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
 With the help of Kivett Realty, the loan process is sure to go more smoothly so you, too, can become a homeowner.